- International Republican Institute - IRI

-Windbreaks have a significant positive impact on the economic, social and environmental dimensions of sustainable development.
+Windbreaks have a significant positive impact on the economic, social, and environmental dimensions of sustainable development.
 While the positive impacts of windbreaks have been acknowledged by various stakeholders, due to Georgia’s poor socio-economic conditions, most existing windbreaks have been destroyed and require restoration.
-Research identifies the need for state intervention in order to: • Protect soil from erosion; • Increase soil productivity and thus agricultural production; • Regulate windbreaks so that interested parties can work within this field;

 In the present era of environmental and industrial change, maintaining biodiversity is essential.
 Doing so not only protects species and habitats, but also brings benefits for society in the form of resulting ecosystem services.
 In order to conserve biodiversity and fulfill the obligations defined by various international conventions and the Association Agreement (AA), the Georgian Ministry of Environment and Natural Resource Protection (MoENRP) initiated the Law on Biodiversity in 2015.

 In 2013, as a follow-up to public consultations on improving the acting company law in Georgia, a working group was established to elaborate a new Draft Law of Georgia on Entrepreneurs (“Draft Law”).
 The working group was created under the Private Law Reform Council of the Ministry of Justice of Georgia, the USAID-funded Judicial Independence and Legal Empowerment Project, which was succeeded by the Promoting Rule of Law in Georgia (PROLoG) Activity, with both projects implemented by the East-West Management Institute (EWMI), was a cooperating partner